NathanielPosesorsky/CCCS301/Design Patterns 1/readme.md

-    Use both factory pattern and observer pattern to simulate the following:
+    Used both factory pattern and observer pattern to simulate the following:
     - An animal factory creates Carnivores and Herbivores
     - Carnivores should have names and states
     - Carnivores should randomly change states between sleep and hungry